mbaciu73/Codes/Python/readme.txt

-This includes 2 lab tests as well as some other in class codes I have done
+This includes the diophantine equation which I have done in python